css art

 Styling the elephant eye:

 Now, we will create two small round shapes for the elephant eyes.
-The eyes are set to 25*25px and a deep-blue color is used.
-The left eye is placed 180px from the left, and the right eye is placed the same distance from the right.
-To give life to the eyes, we will add a small white dot to :after pseudo-elements.
-Below each eye, add a soft pink oval using the :Before pseudo-elements.
-This will be placed under the eyes on the outside, like a blush.
+The eyes are set to 25x25 and a deep blue color is used.
+The left eye is placed 180 pixels away from the left side and the same distance from the right eye.
+To give life to the eyes, we will add a small white dot to ":after" pseudo-elements.
+Below each eye, add a soft pink oval using the ":before" pseudo-elements.
+It will be applied like blush on the outside under the eyes.

 .eye {